bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 #### 3.4.4.
 Security Properties

 This protocol is designed to be secure under the assumption of at least one honest Watcher.
-Its security rests on three key properties, which are analyzed in detail in Chapter 6.
+Its security rests on three key properties, which are analyzed in detail in Chapter 6.2.

--   **Lemma 3.1 (Completeness):** An honest Operator who correctly follows the protocol and submits valid state claims will never be unjustly penalized.
+-   **Completeness:** An honest Operator who correctly follows the protocol and submits valid state claims will never be unjustly penalized.
--   **Lemma 3.2 (Soundness):** A dishonest Operator who submits a fraudulent claim cannot avoid being penalized, as an honest Watcher will always be able to construct a valid *Disprove* transaction.
+-   **Soundness:** A dishonest Operator who submits a fraudulent claim cannot avoid being penalized, as an honest Watcher will always be able to construct a valid *Disprove* transaction.
--   **Lemma 3.3 (Efficiency):** The entire claim verification process, whether it results in acceptance or rejection, is guaranteed to terminate within a bounded timeframe defined by the protocol's time locks.
+-   **Efficiency:** The entire claim verification process, whether it results in acceptance or rejection, is guaranteed to terminate within a bounded timeframe defined by the protocol's time locks.

 ### 3.5.
 Settling a Chain of Claims